ptidejteam/funeetis-FUNEETIS/README.md

 ## TestGen

 `TestGen` is the second main module of FUNEETIS.
-It is responsible for generating executable test cases from the test data produced by `TestDataGen` and the system under test description.
+It is responsible for generating executable test cases from the test data produced by `TestDataGen` and the system under test description file.

 `TestGen` covers **Step 5** of the FUNEETIS workflow.